• Skip to primary navigation

 Jump to Recipe·Print Recipe

-A blood-red Prosecco punch with a whole lot of Halloween flare!
-This bubbly pomegranate cocktail is poured into cotton candy filled glasses for a fun, creepy, and impressive Halloween treat!
+This bubbly pomegranate cocktail is poured into cotton candy-filled glasses for a fun, creepy, and impressive Halloween treat!

 Haunted punch in a wine glass with a skull hand on a cob web lined table with a silver punch bowl in the back ground.